Albert of Trapani: Life

-Alberto degli Abati was born circa 1240 in Trapani as the sole child to the nobles (of Florentine origin) Benedetto degli Abati and Giovanna Palizi.
+Alberto degli Abati was born circa 1240 in Trapani as the sole child to the nobles Benedetto degli Abati and Giovanna Palizi.
 His father served as an admiral in the fleet of Frederick II of Hohensautfen.
 His parents - who married in 1214 - were sterile and promised that if blessed to have a son he would be consecrated to the Beata Vergine Maria del Monte Carmelo.
 In his childhood his father had thought of arranging a marriage for him but his mother was able to remind her husband to adhere to the vow the couple made that he be consecrated to the Lord.

 He received his education from the Carmelites and around this time set his heart on commencing his ecclesial studies for the priesthood so as to serve Jesus Christ and his fellow man and woman.
 He entered the convent in 1258 to join the order before his ordination in Trapani and his transfer to the order's house at Messina and he served as a mendicant preacher to the Sicilian people.
 He worked alongside Jews and converted some while collaborating with others and tending to their needs.
 He served from 1280 until 1287 as the provincial for Trapani and as the provincial for Messina from 1287 until 1296 when he was named as the provincial superior for the Sicilian region of his order; he held that position until his death a decade later.
 He sometimes practiced exorcisms.
 He often mixed bitter wormwood with his food and drink to make them less pleasant to the taste and to mortify his sense of taste.
 He once saved three Jews from drowning near Agrigento and once cured a Jewish boy from epilepsy in Sciacca.

 The lifting of a siege at Messina is attributed to him.
 In 1301 the town was under siege and blockaded after Duke Robert of Calabria entered.
 He responded to the pleas for succor and went on to celebrated Mass as a plea for the deliverance of God.
 Once he finished three ships loaded with grain ran the blockade thus saving Messina from starvation as Duke Robert lifted the siege.